Poland: Second Polish Republic

 In the aftermath of World War I, the Allies agreed on the reconstitution of Poland, confirmed through the Treaty of Versailles of June 1919.
 A total of 2 million Polish troops fought with the armies of the three occupying powers, and over 450,000 died.
 Following the armistice with Germany in November 1918, Poland regained its independence as the Second Polish Republic.

-It reaffirmed its sovereignty after a series of military conflicts, most notably the Polish–Soviet War, when Poland inflicted a crushing defeat on the Red Army at the Battle of Warsaw.
-During this period, Poland successfully managed to fuse the territories of the three former partitioning empires into a cohesive nation-state.
+The Second Polish Republic reaffirmed its sovereignty after a series of military conflicts, most notably the Polish–Soviet War, when Poland inflicted a crushing defeat on the Red Army at the Battle of Warsaw.

 The inter-war period heralded a new era of Polish politics.
-Whilst Polish political activists had faced heavy censorship in the decades up until the First World War, the country now found itself trying to establish a new political tradition.
-For this reason, many exiled Polish activists, such as Ignacy Paderewski (who would later become prime minister) returned home to help; a significant number of them then went on to take key positions in the newly formed political and governmental structures.
+Whilst Polish political activists had faced heavy censorship in the decades up until World War I, a new political tradition was established in the country.
+Many exiled Polish activists, such as Ignacy Jan Paderewski, who would later become prime minister, returned home.
+A significant number of them then went on to take key positions in the newly formed political and governmental structures.
 Tragedy struck in 1922 when Gabriel Narutowicz, inaugural holder of the presidency, was assassinated at the Zachęta Gallery in Warsaw by a painter and right-wing nationalist Eligiusz Niewiadomski.

 In 1926, the May Coup, led by the hero of the Polish independence campaign Marshal Józef Piłsudski, turned rule of the Second Polish Republic over to the nonpartisan Sanacja (Healing) movement to prevent radical political organisations on both the left and the right from destabilising the country.
 By the late 1930s, due to increased threats posed by political extremism inside the country, the Polish government became increasingly heavy-handed, banning a number of radical organisations, including communist and ultra-nationalist political parties, which threatened the stability of the country.